platonic-io/detsys-testkit/demo/slides.md

 # Parts of the solution

 * Generator: generates random test cases;
-* Scheduler: determinstically controls the network traffic during the test;
+* Scheduler: deterministically controls the network traffic during the test;

 * Executor: receives messages from the scheduler and executes them against the system under test (SUT);